How to Get Trustpilot Reviews Fast (Without Fake Ones)

 Here are the steps for setting it up in Gmail:

-Next, give your signature a name and paste the copied Trustpilot widget code into the editing area.
+- Name your signature and paste the copied Trustpilot widget code into the editing area.

 That’s it!
 Now, every email you send will display your TrustBox signature, encouraging recipients to visit your Trustpilot profile and share their feedback.